mkretz/react-intro-presentation/slides/server-rendering-data.md

   </script>
 ```

-*   initialize Redux with preloaded state
+*   on the client initialize Redux with preloaded state

 ```
 import React from 'react'